On this page

 • Psychology (Major)

-• Being a full-time student in one of the above programs.
+• Be a full-time student in one of the above programs.

-• Have completed the majority of 2nd-year course degree requirements, with not less than 54 credit hours passed.
+• Have completed the majority of 2nd-year course degree requirements.

-• Have a minimum of 30 credit hours remaining in their program of study prior to the beginning of the first work term (in most cases, this would mean at the end of the fall term in the application year).
+• Have a minimum of 30 credit hours remaining in their program of study before the beginning of the first work term.

 • Have a minimum GPA: